 The fit and feel of this Addiction Walker are almost incompatible to what you get from ordinary work shoes.
 It’s heavily padded with the tongue, collar, and footbed receiving a big chunk of “meat.”
 No matter the level of soreness-be it from sciatica or plantar fasciitis-this shoe makes you feel nothing.
 No pain at all.

-Apart from breathable fabrics, you also get a top-quality, energy-returning MoGo midsole and a slip-resistant outsole.
+Apart from breathable fabrics, you also get a top-quality, energy-returning MoGo midsole, and a slip-resistant outsole name it as best shoes for walking with sciatica.
 Talk of walking for long hours without experiencing any pain-marvelous, isn’t it?
-This women’s Addiction, Walker comes in a few more color choices.
+This women’s Addiction Walker comes in a few more color choices.

 - Low arch support